Esiravegna/pipotter/sfx/README.md

 * command is a valid MiLight python interface command.
 Check the link for details.
 * payload if the value to be sent, and it is optional, as some commands, such as fade_out does not uses it.

+Note: if you use the color command, as the value can be specified in hex, rgb or hls values, for simplicity sake only hex is supported.